 Seasoned investors will also feel at home with FutureAdvisor because it also offers direct management of taxable investment accounts.

-FutureAdvisor was first established in 2010 by former Microsoft engineers Bo Lu and Jon Xu.
-It is now a major player in the field of automated investing.
+FutureAdvisor was first established in 2010 by former Microsoft engineers Bo Lu and Jon Xu, and it is now a major player in the field of automated investing.

-In 2012, this Robo Advisor managed over $600 million worth of assets.
-For 2019, that figure has climbed to approximately $900 million.
-FutureAdvisor is now backed by the same venture capitalists that funded PayPal and Google, and their team is composed of data scientists, finance professionals and software engineers.
+In 2012, this Robo Advisor managed over $600 million worth of assets, and for 2019, that figure has climbed to approximately $900 million.
+FutureAdvisor is now backed by the same venture capitalists that funded PayPal and Google, and their team is composed of data scientists, finance professionals, and software engineers.

-This service will analyse and manage your funds while making future recommendations to improve your portfolio.
+This service will analyze and manage your funds while making future recommendations to improve your portfolio.
 The retirement planning service is free to use.

 College savings is a free service from FutureAdvisor and it will help you plan and optimize for you or your children’s financial education plans.